-In this post I discuss how you can use a high key to create beautiful displays of color in your paintings.
+In this post, I discuss how you can use a high key to create beautiful displays of color in your paintings.

-Below is a standard 9 value scale, ranging from near white to near black (it is impossible to paint with absolute white or black).
+Below is a standard 9-value scale, ranging from near white to near black (it is impossible to paint with absolute white or black).

 When you start a painting, you have the option of using all these values between near white and near black.

 A high key merely compresses the value range you use in a painting towards the lighter end.
-You can also compress the value range towards the darks (this is referred to a low key) or you could just compress the lights and darks, so you are only painting within the mid-tones.
+You can also compress the value range towards the darks (this is referred to as a low key) or you could just compress the lights and darks, so you are only painting within the mid-tones.

 Below is an example of some of the different keys you can paint in.